UNDP Climate Promise

 • Jamaica has improved GHG data estimates for a retrofit of the nation’s first net-zero building, Panama has created a National Adaptation Data System within its National Climate Transparency Platform that includes 16 loss and damage indicators, and Senegal completed an extensive field survey on renewable energy installations.

-• Belize raised awareness on its MRV platform and Uganda trained users in the Agriculture, Forestry and Land Use sector on its integrated MRV tool.
+• Belize raised awareness on its MRV platform and Uganda trained users in the Agriculture, Forestry and Land Use sector on its integrated MRV tool, while Tunisia trained institutions on carbon footprint guidance.

-• Lao PDR validated an MRV coordination framework and tools and Senegal is operationalizing an MRV roadmap for the energy sector.
+• Lao PDR validated an MRV coordination framework and engaged 10 companies to test a corporate carbon footprint tool, while Senegal is operationalizing an MRV roadmap for the energy sector and a national MRV platform.
+Ghana is updating its National Carbon Registry and strengthened an NDC investment and finance tracking tool.

 • Implementation of priority NDC actions: